 I’m hopeful that this might just be the year for a snowy winter.
 I’m not looking for multiple blizzards or anything crazy but a few inches every now and then brings me some simple joy.
 It’s enough to make a snowman and settle in for some hot chocolate and cookies afterwards.

-Speaking of cookies, tis the season for peppermint!
+Speaking of snowflakes, tis the season for peppermint!
 Is there a better way to enjoy it than through baked goods?
 Peppermint + Chocolate + snowflake cutters = a cookie that screams winter.
-The recipe makes cookies that are crisp, refreshing and oh so beautiful.
-They are great for entertaining, cookies swaps, or gifting.
-In fact, I made them two weeks ago for the NYC Cookie Swap to benefit City Harvest and they were a big hit.

 You can decorate these cookies anyway you want.
 I like to sprinkle them with shimmering gold and silver sugar.
 You could easily pipe on some royal icing too for some beautiful contrast with the chocolate cookie.

 - It’s important to chill the dough before cutting.
 This will help you cut them without getting dough stuck in the cutter.

 - Freezing the cookies before baking will help them retain their shape while baking in the oven.

 - And I have one last tip for cleanup!
 See my tips for how to clean and dry cookie cutters.

 - 1 large egg

 - 1 teaspoon vanilla extract

 - 1 teaspoon peppermint extract